doitintl/zorya/README.md

 ![](iam.png)

-The name of the service account you will need to assign permissions to is as following:`project-id@appspot.gserviceaccount.com`, just replace project-id with your real project id where you deploy Zorya.
+The name of the service account you will need to assign permissions to is as following:`<YOUR_PROJECT_ID>@appspot.gserviceaccount.com` and will have been automatically created by Google App Engine. *NOTE:* this is done under *IAM*, selecting the account, choosing *Permissions* and then adding the role **Compute Instance Admin (v1)** to it; not under *Service Accounts*.

 ## Flow